La dueña (Venezuelan TV series): Plot

-In 1928, Esteban Rigores lies wounded on a beach after taking part ina failed coup against the brutal regime of Gen. Juan Vicente Gómez.
+In 1928, Esteban Rigores lies wounded on a beach after taking part in a failed coup against the brutal regime of Gen. Juan Vicente Gómez.
 Fearing death is near, he orders Basilio, his mute servant, to search for Adriana, his daughter, and leave her his fortune.
 Neither Esteban nor Basilio know what Adriana looks like.
 When Basilio asks the girl's mother, Beatriz Ayala, now married to Salvador Asensio, one of Gomez's ministers, about the girl, she lies to him that her daughter died in childbirth, or at least that is what her parents told her.
 Unconvinced, Basilio goes to the house of Don Alejandro, Esteban's friend.
 There, she meets Adriana, and he immediately recognizes her as Esteban's daughter.
 But Adriana doesn't know her origins, believing she is an orphan adopted by Alejandro out of charity.
 Although Alejandro and Encarnación, his wife, have always been kind to Adriana, she is nothing but a glorified servant.
 Their children, the selfish María Consuelo looks down on her, idealistic Luis Alberto loves her secretly, and young María Eugenia who's always seen Adriana as a sister, now resents her when she realises her fiancé is attracted to the girl's beauty.
 Ma.
 Eugenia's fiancé, the arrogant Captain Mauricio Lofiego, is a man used to getting whatever he wants, a trait he has inherited from Purificacion Burgos, his mother.
 Purificacion is not only one of the richest women in Venezuela, but she's also got General Gomez's ear.
 Few people are know that Burgos's fortune comes from prostitution.